jsenv/core/docs/notes.md

 ## To keep in mind

-- Any times groupMap changes (because compileGroupCount, babelConfigMap, platformScoreMap changes), node-platform, browser-platform and every cached files becomes invalid.
+- Any times groupMap changes (because compileGroupCount, babelPluginMap, platformScoreMap changes), node-platform, browser-platform and every cached files becomes invalid.
   This is not the case for now and can be surprising.
 - Ideally we should not keep our own systemjs version: